Policy Context

 What is the current government's outlook on climate ODA?

 The Netherlands uses the Paris Agreement as a basis for climate policy and continues to increase ODA spending.
-Despite a funding target of at least US$1.9 billion by 2025 and increasing attention to climate policy, civil society has critiqued that the government's focus on mobilizing private climate finance cannot be considered development cooperation.
-Additionally, they have criticized the Netherlands’ unwillingness to commit to compensating LMICs for climate damage and loss at COP27.
+Despite a funding target of at least US$1.9 billion by 2025 and increasing attention to climate policy, civil society has argued that the government's focus on mobilizing private climate finance cannot be considered development cooperation.
+CSOs also criticized Netherlands’ unwillingness to commit to compensating LMICs for L&D at COP27.
+At COP28, Netherlands committed an amount of EUR15 million US$16 million to help establish the Loss and Damage Fund.
+At the same COP28, the Dutch government launched an international coalition comprising 13 countries to phase out fossil fuel subsidies.

 Key Bodies